 The gas can be Oxygen (O2), Carbon Dioxide (CO2) or Water vapor (H2O).

-GASPOROX uses a unique version of the TDLAS technology allowing sensing of gas embedded inside various materials.
-This special TDLAS technology was invented in 2001, and is referred to as GASMAS, GAs in Scattering Media Absorption Spectroscopy, and was developed by researchers at Lund University.
-The GASMAS technology is unique in that the method applies TDLAS for determination of gases inside pores and cavities surrounded by light-scattering media.
+Gasporox also uses a unique version of the TDLAS technology, developed by researchers at Lund University in Sweden, called GASMAS, GAs in Scattering Media Absorption Spectroscopy.
+The GASMAS technique is unique in that the method applies TDLAS for determination of gases inside pores, cavities and packages surrounded by light-scattering media.

-GASPOROX are experts in the TDLAS technology in the focus areas food, packaging, material analysis and medical diagnostics.
-The samples can range from transparent containers to samples that only allow a minor fraction of the light to pass.
+Gasporox are experts in the TDLAS technologies with focus areas food and pharma packages, whether transparent or non-transparent as well as leak testing on any package material.
+The package material can range from totally transparent to materials that only allow for a minor fraction of the light to pass and be detected.

-GASPOROX technology can measure the concentration of gas inside package headspace.
+GASPOROX laser sensors can measure the gas concentration inside the headspace of packages.